anicca048/Kebab/Readme.md

 	Capture Filter Group - This group allows the user to set the libpcap filter, which will be compiled and used to filter out packets from the capture session.
 There are several displayed filtering options, such as Destination and Source IP.
-And a "ComplexFilter" box, where a libpcap filter string can be entered, for the more advanced users.
+And a "Filter String" box, where a libpcap filter string can be entered, for the more advanced users.
 Options from this filter group are much more efficient than any display filter, however, packets not matching the libpcap filter exactly will not show up in the Connections tab, skewing the results.
-Use these pre-capture filtering options conservatively.
+Use these pre-capture filtering options carefully.

 Connections Tab - Pretty basic, simply groups captured packets into connections.

 	Display Filter Group - This group is used to filter and clear connections in the Connections Tab.
-Use the IP and Port filters to make matching connections easier to spot, without removing non matching connections.
-		The display filter will match any connection with at least one host who matches all filters used.
-If you need more precise filtering, set the pre-capture libpcap filter using the Capture Filter Group, on the Capture Tab.
+The "Filter String" box uses a custom display filter syntax, that is very simular to libpcap capture filter syntax.
+        It allows "tcp" and "udp" keywords, and "host" and "port" keywords (with "src" and "dst" modifyers, and allows ranges using '-' delimiter).
+        The display filter string only uses "and" logic, so connetions must match all keywords, modifyers, and values expressed.
+An example would
+        be: <tcp src host 10.0.0.0-10.255.255.255 dst port 22-23>
         The timeout checkbox will remove connections that have had no activity based on the user set timeout in seconds (default is 10).
 		The clear connections button, you guessed it, clears all the connections from the list.
 Use these destructive options with care.